repseqio/protocols/Human TCR alpha and beta RNA-based RACE protocol.md

 samples, culture thawed cells overnight in RPMI-1640 supplemented with 10% human serum.

-####Total RNA isolation.
-Timing ~1 hour.
+####Preparing starting material – total RNA.
+Timing ~0.5 hour.
-3| Use column-based RNA isolation method, for example, [RNeasy Micro kit (QIAGEN)](https://www.qiagen.com/ru/shop/sample-technologies/rna/rna-preparation/rneasy-micro-kit#orderinginformation).
-Alternatively, use any commercially available reagents for RNA extraction based on acid guanidinium thiocyanate-phenol-chloroform method.
-It may be, for example, Trizol (Invitrogen) or QIAzol (QIAGEN), or other analogous products.
-Follow the protocols as described by the manufacturer.
-Depending on the quantity of starting material use the following options:
+**3|** Use column-based RNA isolation method, for example, [RNeasy Micro kit (QIAGEN)](https://www.qiagen.com/ru/shop/sample-technologies/rna/rna-preparation/rneasy-micro-kit#orderinginformation).

-3A| For large numbers of cells, when using phenol-chloroform based RNA extraction method, use correct amount of lysis reagent.
-For example, use 1 ml of Trizol per up to 10^7 cells.
-When using column-based RNA extraction method, DNAse treatment is strongly recommended for large numbers of cells.

-**CRITICAL STEP:** Improper ratio Trizol reagent: sample may lead to insufficient cell lysis and affect the RNA yield.
-Use only fresh solutions of 70% ethanol and 80% ethanol for RNA extraction.
+Verified minimal number of cells for the protocol is *500 T cells sorted directly in RLT buffer of RNeasy Micro kit*.

 **CRITICAL STEP:** Large amounts of gDNA significantly affect cDNA synthesis.

-3B| For small number of cells (below 100 000 live cells), use RNeasy Micro kit.
-Verified minimal number of cells for the protocol is *500 T cells sorted directly in RLT buffer of RNeasy Micro kit*.
+For large numbers of cells (>200,000 cells), when using column-based RNA extraction method, DNAse treatment is strongly recommended for large numbers of cells.

-**PAUSE POINT:** Cellular lysate in RLT buffer or Trizol can be stored at -70ºC for at least a month.
+**PAUSE POINT:** Cellular lysate in RLT buffer (QIAGEN) can be stored at -70ºC for at least a month.
 Works even for low cell counts.

-4| Optionally: verify RNA quantity and quality, e.g. using Agilent Bioanalyzer or gel electrophoresis.
+**4|** Optionally: verify RNA quantity and quality, e.g. using Agilent Bioanalyzer or gel electrophoresis.
 RNA Integrity Number > 7, or correct 28S rRNA:18S rRNA ratio (around 1.5-2.5:1) and a low number of shadow bands above and below 18S band are indicative of high quality RNA.